danielmiessler/SecLists/Discovery/Web-Content/README.md

 # Web discovery wordlists

 ## AdobeCQ-AEM.txt
-Use for: Discovering sensitive filepaths of Adobe Experience Manager Creation date: Oct 1, 2017
+Use for: Discovering sensitive filepaths of **Adobe Experience Manager** Creation date: Oct 1, 2017
+No updates have been made to this wordlist since its creation.

 ## AdobeXML.fuzz.txt
 Use for: Discovering sensitive filepaths of **Adobe ColdFusion** Creation date: Aug 27, 2012